 Here’s one of my favorites: Antlered Crown and Standing Stone

-Heather Alexander/Alexander James Adams
+Alexander James Adams

-Both of their sounds are excellent, with plenty of releases and variety in theme, lyrics, and tone.
+His sound is excellent, with plenty of releases and variety in theme, lyrics, and tone.

 Another balladeer, Ken Theriot has relatively few albums, but great storytelling appeal.
 They’re well-written, but simple enough to be easily understood, and call on some traditional stories and tales for their inspiration.
 Plus, there’s a good bit of humor in there as well.
 There's less of the magical influence that sparks in the previous artists listed here, so Theriot is excellent for a low-magic or even historical campaign!